Elements6007/lvgl-wasm/README.md

 # How To Build The Simulator

-To build PineTime Watch Face Simulator on Linux x64 or Arm64 or Windows WSL, follow these steps based on the GitHub Actions Workflow [`.github/workflows/simulator.yml`](.github/workflows/simulator.yml)...
+To build PineTime Watch Face Simulator on Linux, macOS or Windows (without WSL), follow these steps based on the GitHub Actions Workflow [`.github/workflows/simulator.yml`](.github/workflows/simulator.yml)...

 1. Install emscripten and wabt.
 See instructions below.